germanivanov0719/google-apps-scripts-birthday-notification/README.md

 ### Can I modify, distribute, or sell this script?

-Yes, you can do anything with it, as it is available under MIL License.
+Yes, you can do anything with it, as it is available under MIT License.
 Please, respect others' privacy, and do not use modifications of this script to illegally collect someone's data.

 ### How can I contribute?